Memorable | One of the Best

 Miss Mary Bobo’s restaurant is located in the heart of tiny Lynchburg, Tennessee, population 601, near the world famous Jack Daniel’s distillery.
 To reach it, “Go to the town square.
 Turn right at the gazebo.
 Miss Mary’s is the third house on the left.
 Look for the white picket fence.”
 And there it is; a lovely two-story white Federal house shaded by ancient trees.

-Miss Mary's was founded in 1908 by Miss Mary Bobo (who else?), who created her boardinghouse from the Salmon Hotel.
+Miss Mary’s was founded in 1908 by Miss Mary Bobo, who created her boardinghouse from the Salmon Hotel.
 Her food became widely known over the years, and the restaurant she opened has been in continuous operation since then.
-Today it is managed by Lynne Tolley, great grandniece of Mr. Jack Daniel, and it is known far and wide as a mecca for those who love traditional Southern family-style meals, though it is no longer a boardinghouse.
+It is known far and wide as a mecca for those who love traditional Southern family-style meals.

 The restaurant seats 60 people in various rooms throughout the house, in a setting filled with country antiques.
 Reservations are essential and may be made far in advance.
 They ask that you do not call between the hours of 11 a.m. and 2 p.m. when they are busy serving their guests.
 The restaurant is a Middle Tennessee gem, and worth your advance planning.